bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week2_pt2.md

 ### Statistical Inference

+Briefly, [statistical inference is](http://jtleek.com/ads2020/week-8.html#a-framework-for-modeling) the practice of using probability to sample from a population, take measurements on (summarize) that sample, and the sample and summaries of the sample to make inferences about something or some characteristics on the population on average.
+The characteristics of the population that you are estimating from the summary values (from the sample) are the parameters.
+We will use information about sources of uncertainty to infer how accurate or precise are estimates are and can use hypothesis testing to look for differences between samples or between samples and a population.

 ### Hypothesis testing intro

 *Hypothesis testing* is an approach used in statistical inference to compare samples and populations or to compare samples with each other.